-Following the return of East Coast Lagoon Food Village, Golden Mile Food Centre and Zion Riverside Food Centre after many months of “Repairs and Redecoration / Renovation (R&R) Works”, Toa Payoh Lor 7 Food Centre better known as “Kim Keat Palm Market & Food Centre” is also back after two months of revamp.
+Following the return of East Coast Lagoon Food Village, Golden Mile Food Centre and Zion Riverside Food Centre after many months of “Repairs and Redecoration / Renovation (R&R) Works”, Toa Payoh Lor 7 Food Centre better known as “Kim Keat Palm Market & Food Centre” was also back after two months of revamp.

 The hawker centre certainly looks much cleaner and brighter now with new tables and floors relatively looking more spotless.

 Here are 10 stalls to check out, from Beef Noodles, Oyster Omelette, Popiah, to Hainanese Snacks:

 Kim Keat Palm Market & Food Centre #01-06

 Opening Hours: 8:30am – 3:30pm (Tues – Sat), Closed Mon